mozilla/makedrive/README.md

 You will now have MakeDrive running on localhost via port 9090 - [http://localhost:9090](http://localhost:9090)

+### Developer Demo

+An independent and lightweight front-end instance has been added to test MakeDrive's functionality on its own.
+It currently resides on and can be visited at [localhost:9090/demo/?makedrive=ws://localhost:9090](localhost:9090/demo/?makedrive=ws://localhost:9090).

 ## Overview
 Built on top of the [Filer](https://github.com/js-platform/filer) filesystem interface, MakeDrive adds cloud-like syncing functionality that allows for multiple clients to share and interact with an active project directory from different browsers or platforms.
 There are features and options for both ***manual*** and ***auto*** syncing.